Jays-T/the-band-room/README.md

 **Error Handling**

 * I did not setup any error handling templates, such as a 404 template etc.
+* I will be implementing further error handlers/templates in subsequent versions of the app
 * Errors are handled using Flash messages and redirection to alternative app routes and endpoints.

 # Technologies